Modern bush regeneration – a key component of ‘ecological restoration

 While assisted natural regeneration remains the focus of AABR, other approaches to ecological restoration that reinstate and reinforce an ecosystem’s ongoing natural regeneration processes are supported and promoted by AABR.

-Definitions of terms and an explanation of how assisted natural regeneration fits into the broader context of ecological restoration are provided in AABR’s most recent publication:
+Definitions of terms and an explanation of how assisted natural regeneration fits into the broader context of ecological restoration are provided in AABR’s publications: